bponce04/cse15l-lab-reports/index.md

 *Note: If you were not able to log in to your ieng6 account, make sure that you:

--1. typed in your password correctly. -You typed in ieng6.ucsd.edu -You copy and pasted your CSE 15L account password without any spaces before/after your actual password.*
+-typed in your password correctly. -You typed in ieng6.ucsd.edu -You copy and pasted your CSE 15L account password without any spaces before/after your actual password.*

 4)